-Major Monogram is home sick, so Carl decides to visit and tell him the story of Excaliferb
+Major Monogram is home sick, so Carl decides to visit and tell him the story of Excaliferb from a book.

 Thus comes the tale of how Phineas and Ferb go on a quest to defeat Malifishmertz.